observablehq/plot/README.md

 Plot.contour(volcano.values, {width: volcano.width, height: volcano.height, value: Plot.identity, fill: "value"})
 ```

-As shorthand, a single channel may be specified, in which case it is promoted to the **value** option.
+As shorthand, a single channel may be specified, in which case it is promoted to the *value* channel.

 ```js
 Plot.contour(volcano.values, {width: volcano.width, height: volcano.height, fill: Plot.identity})